go-task/task/docs/docs/usage.md

   based on a base path (first argument).
 The same as Go's [filepath.Rel](https://pkg.go.dev/path/filepath#Rel).
-- `merge`: Creates a new map that is a copy of the first map with the keys of the second map merged into it.
-If there are duplicate keys, the value of the second map is used.
+- `merge`: Creates a new map that is a copy of the first map with the keys of each subsequent map merged into it.
+If there is a duplicate key, the value of the last map with that key is used.
 - `spew`: Returns the Go representation of a specific variable.
 Useful for debugging.
 Uses the [davecgh/go-spew](https://github.com/davecgh/go-spew) package.